 - The top learnings feed into the Growth Program.
 We break down every aspect of acquisition and conversion into step-by-step playbooks that show you exactly how to execute the strategy you’ll build.

-- Our growth advisors review your strategy and help design a custom path through the course—so you can focus on what matters and avoid distractions.
+- You start by defining your growth strategy, so you can focus on what matters and avoid distractions.